navkunjkumar/TestNGMaven/README.md

 # TestNGMaven
-A small page object framework with Java, TestNG & Maven.
+A small page object framework with Java, TestNG & Maven to demo GitHub